‘Plan for chaos’: Roster upheaval dominates college hoops | Times Leader

 “Are 13 guys going to play?
 No. So then who’s going to be unhappy?”
 Wake Forest coach Steve Forbes said.
 “Back in the days when I started, I redshirted guys.
 You say redshirt to somebody now, they think you’ve lost your mind.”

-Scheyer — — would prefer to hold back at least one scholarship annually to react to the unexpected.
+Scheyer — who is taking over for retired Hall of Famer Mike Krzyzewski — would prefer to hold back at least one scholarship annually to react to the unexpected.

 “We want to be careful not to over-recruit to get where we have 13 scholarships,” said Scheyer, whose first team has two power-conference transfers among 11 new players.
 “Things happen late now so you want to make sure you have wiggle room and flexibility.
 That can be hard to predict.”